robinpokorny/generator-lessapp/readme.md

 Edited default [Yeoman](http://yeoman.io) generator for scaffolding out a front-end web app with Twitter Bootstrap in LESS

+# DEPRECATED

+This generator is now deprecated.
+It will not be maintained.

+Use new gulp-based official [generator-webapp](https://github.com/yeoman/generator-webapp), to use LESS follow [this recipe](https://github.com/yeoman/generator-webapp/blob/master/docs/recipes/less.md).

 ## Features

 * CSS Autoprefixing